-Mexico is a different story though, with several resorts in each major beach resort area and two in the capital city.
-This year AAA added 10 new properties from North America and the Caribbean and 5 of those 10 were in Mexico.
+Mexico is a different story though, with several resorts in each major beach resort area and two in the capital city–26 in all.
+This year AAA only added six new properties from North America and the Caribbean and two of those were in Mexico.
 The new ones are Unico 20°N 87°W Hotel Riviera Maya and Hotel Xcaret inland from the same coast.
 From what we can tell, none of the 2019 properties fell off the list this year.

-We have detailed reviews of all the 5-diamond properties in Mexico.
+We have detailed reviews of almost all the 5-diamond properties in Mexico.
 We’re not sure how the two Grand Luxxe timeshare properties got on this hotels list since you have to buy into their fractional ownership system unless you rent from an “owner” or through RCI. but we don’t make the rules.
-We did stay at the Riviera Maya property once and it was quite nice.
+We did stay at their Riviera Maya property once as their guest and it was quite nice.
 (We never wrote about it though because they refused to give us any prices!)

 Here’s who made the new AAA Five Diamond List for 2020 in Mexico.

 Le Blanc Spa Resort